Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.

+- He's attempted 4.4 threes per game, or 8.5% of his team's shots from beyond the arc this season.

-- Brogdon's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Brogdon's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat concede 109.8 points per game, second-ranked in the league.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.

 Malcolm Brogdon vs. the Heat